NAMTeam/namteam.github.io/content/docs/feature-guides/realrailway/index.md

 ---
-title : "Real Railway (RRW)"
+title : "RealRailway (RRW)"
-description: ""
+description: "The RealRailway (RRW) is a reimagination of the rail network with the goal of aligning railways more closely with real-world transportation design standards."
-lead: ""
+lead: "The RealRailway (RRW) is a reimagination of the rail network with the goal of aligning railways more closely with real-world transportation design standards."
 date: 2022-09-06T10:09:26+00:00
 lastmod: 2022-09-06T10:09:26+00:00
 draft: false